Pelosi reacts to coronavirus stimulus deal, doesn't say when or how House will vote

 Senate Majority Leader Mitch McConnell, R-Ky., announced early Wednesday morning after the agreement was reached that the Senate would vote on it later in the day.
 Schumer said in a letter to his colleagues that his members are ready to give unanimous consent to speed up consideration of the measure.

-As negotiations continued Tuesday, Pelosi signaled in multiple TV interviews Tuesday that she supported a number of provisions that she knew were folded into the legislation, but she expressed concern during a conference call with House Democrats later in the day.
+As negotiations continued Tuesday, Pelosi signaled in multiple television interviews that she supported a number of provisions that she knew were folded into the legislation, but she expressed concern during a conference call with House Democrats later in the day.

 "We're in the red zone.
 A big advance but not everything we want.
 I'm worried they’re planting poison pills in there," she said.